Quick Links

 Governors have three main roles:

-• To work with the HT & senior leaders in providing strategic direction for the school - this is linked to 'vision', ethos, budget and longer-term forward planning.
+• To work with the HT & senior leaders in providing strategic direction for the school - this is linked to 'vision', ethos, teaching and learning, curriculum, budget, recruitment and longer-term forward planning.

 • To provide support & challenge to the HT and senior leaders.